hakimmurphy/time_series_corporacion/README.md

-# Corporación Favorita Grocery Sales Forecasting - Guayas (Part 1)
+# Corporación Favorita Grocery Sales Forecasting - Guayas

 This project focuses on preparing and exploring grocery sales data for the Guayas state, as part of a larger sales forecasting project.